-• a person who is or has recently been an employee or executive officer of the manager or investment fund; and

-• a person whose immediate family member is or has recently been an executive officer of the manager or investment fund.
+- a person who is or has recently been an employee or executive officer of the manager or investment fund; and - a person whose immediate family member is or has recently been an executive officer of the manager or investment fund.

 The CSA also consider that it would be rare that a member of the board of directors, or special committee of the board of directors, of a manager could be 'independent' within the meaning of this Instrument.
-One such example of when a member of the board of directors of a manager could be 'independent' may be "owner-operated" investment funds, sold exclusively to defined groups of investors, such as members of a trade or professional association or co-operative organization, who directly or indirectly, own the manager.
+One such example of when a member of the board of directors of a manager could be 'independent' may be "owner-operated" investment funds, sold exclusively to defined groups of investors, such as members of a trade or professional association or cooperative organization, who directly or indirectly, own the manager.
 In the case of these investment funds, the CSA view the interests of the independent members of the board of directors of the manager and investors as aligned.

-1.5 Definition of "inter-fund self-dealing investment prohibitions"
+Definition of "inter-fund self-dealing investment prohibitions"

-In this Instrument, "inter-fund self-dealing investment prohibitions" means the provisions listed in Appendix B that prohibit the securities of an issuer from or to the account of a responsible person, an associate of a responsible person or the portfolio manager.
+- 1.5 In this Instrument, "inter-fund self-dealing investment prohibitions" means the provisions listed in Appendix B that prohibit - (a) a portfolio manager from knowingly causing any investment portfolio managed by it to purchase or sell, or - (b) an investment fund from purchasing or selling, the securities of an issuer from or to the account of a responsible person, an associate of a responsible person or the portfolio manager.